Henrietta-Caroleen High School

-Henrietta-Caroleen High School, also known as Tri-High, Tri-Community Elementary, and Chase Middle School, is a historic high school building located near Mooresboro, Rutherford County, North Carolina.
+Henrietta-Caroleen High School (also known as Tri-High School, Tri-Community Elementary, and Chase Middle School) is a historic high school building located near Mooresboro, Rutherford County, North Carolina.
 It was designed by architect Leslie Boney (1880-1964) and built in 1925.
-It is a two-story on basement, "T"-plan, Classical Revival style red brick building.
+It is a two-story on basement, "T"-plan, Classical Revival-style red brick building.
 The front facade features a monumental, two-story, portico with a denticulated pediment supported by fluted Corinthian order columns.
 A brick gymnasium addition was built in 1935 and a hip-roofed, concrete block, addition to it was added in 1952.
 Also on the property are the contributing cafeteria building (1955, 1967), and a World War II Commemorative Marker (c.
 1950).
-The building houses Thomas Jefferson Classical Academy, a public charter school.
+The building now houses Thomas Jefferson Classical Academy, a public charter school.

 It was added to the National Register of Historic Places in 2005.